Kofi Mante drops highly anticipated music video for 'Bad Boy' featuring Bisa Kdei

 Source: My Ghana TV

-Ghana's music sensation Kofi Mante has finally released the official video for his hit collaboration "Bad Boy," featuring multiple award-winning singer Bisa Kdei.
+Ghana's music sensation, Kofi Mante, has finally released the official video for his hit song "Bad Boy," featuring Bisa Kdei.

-"Bad Boy", a song that showcases the dynamic prowess between Kofi Mante and Bisa Kdei, two powerhouse artists are known for their deep lyrics and remarkable vocals, talks about real-life happenings in our lives for one to survive out there.
+"Bad Boy," a song that showcases the dynamic prowess between Kofi Mante and Bisa Kdei, talks about real-life stories.

 With its catchy melodies and irresistible rhythm, the song has already been an anthem, earning a place on playlists in Ghana and around the world.

-The relatable events in this short film make it easier for one to understand and appreciate the concept of the song easily.
+The relatable events in this short film make it easier for one to understand and appreciate the concept of the song.

-With so much insight Kofi Mante is yet to give to the world, "Bad Boy" is just the beginning.
+Kofi Mante has a lot to offer his fans in 2024, and "Bad Boy" is just the beginning.